thomaspinckney3/cs4501/README.md

 There is also always help from the teaching staff and your fellow classmates through slack at https://cs4501-isa.slack.com.

+We will use Collab announcements when I need to email everyone in the class for announcements, project assignments etc. I'll send a Welcome announcement after the first class.
+If you don't receive it, check with me or the TA's to figure out what's wrong.
+If you added the class after the first day then please make sure to review the archive of announcements on Collab.

-Remember, it's always better to ask questions, bring up problems, etc. sooner versus later.
+Finally, it's always better to ask questions, bring up problems, etc. sooner versus later.
+Please don't be shy.
+I enjoy people coming to office hours, asking question on Slack, bringing things up in class etc.